Leonamrsm/leonamrsm/README.md

 # Leonam Rezende
 <sub>*Data Scientist*</sub>

-I have a Bachelor's Degree in Control and Automation Engineering from the Federal University of Minas Gerais.
-I also have a Master's degree in Electrical Engineering, in the area of Computational Intelligence, also from the Graduate Program in Electrical Engineering at UFMG.

-I have an interdisciplinary profile and I am interested in mathematics and statistics and computer science, which led me to the world of data science.
+With an interdisciplinary background, my interests lie at the intersection of mathematics, statistics, and computer science, which naturally drew me towards the captivating realm of data science.

-During my data science studies, I've been studying all stages of developing business models solutions.
-Starting by understanding the business problem until deploying the model solution.
+Throughout my journey in data science, I have been extensively exploring all facets of developing effective business solutions.
+My process begins by thoroughly understanding the underlying business problem and continues with the meticulous development of innovative model solutions, culminating in their successful deployment.

-The details of each solution are described in the projects below.
+I am really excited about the possibilities that data science offers and I look forward to contributing my skills and knowledge in different projects.

 **Contacts:**